harperd/machine-learning/notes/6-55-nn-gradient-checking.md

 For $h$ you need to choose a small value like $10^{-4}$ but not too small since you could run into numerical problems such as divide by zero.

-We will then check it to make sure it is close to the back propagation computed derivative with respect to $\Theta$ for our cost function $J$:
+We will then check it to make sure it is close to the back propagation computed derivative with respect to $\Theta$ for our cost function $J$, say a difference of no more than $10^{-7}$:

 > $\large\frac{\partial}{\partial \Theta}J(\Theta)\approx\large\frac{J(\Theta + h) - J(\Theta - h)}{2h}$